 Each Protocol field is one octet and indicates a desired spanning tree protocol.
-Up-to-date values of the Protocol field are specified in the most recent "Assigned Numbers" RFC [4].
+Up-to-date values of the Spanning-Tree-Protocol field are specified as PPP DLL numbers in the most recent "Assigned Numbers" RFC [4].
 Current values are assigned as follows: